ocp4-disconnected/config/README.md

     - Verify registry is up and accessible
     - Generate and configure docker pull secret.

-idrac:
+media_share:

+    - Detect or use variable to determine iDRAC vs SAMBA
     - Moves generated ISO from agent_install to web root (/var/www/html)
-    - Communicates with iDRAC's to load images
+    - Communicates with iDRAC or other (if available) to load images otherwise tell where located.
     - Sets One time boot for all iDRAC's and resets servers to begin installation

 git:

     - Generates SSH key for Git
     - Create Git user and any required directories

 connected_samba: